 In addition to standard TLP services, MGH programs offer an array of comprehensive services to teach:

 MGH projects incorporate the principles of Positive Youth Development and administer services such as:

 The National Runaway Safeline offers a crisis hotline and online services 24 hours a day, 365 days a year to youth at risk of running away, those who have run away or are homeless, and their families.
 NRS helps in the following ways:

-The National Clearinghouse on Homeless Youth and Families is a free information service of the Family and Youth Services Bureau.
-Its purpose is to educate the family and youth work field—including FYSB grantees and aspiring grantees—about the research and effective practices that can improve the long-term social and emotional well-being of families and youth.
+The National Clearinghouse on Homeless Youth and Families (NCHYF) is a free information service of the Family and Youth Services Bureau.
+Its purpose is to educate the family and youth services field—including FYSB grantees and aspiring grantees—about the research and effective practices that can improve the long-term well-being of families and youth.